 RENO, Nev. — A Nevada federal judge on March 19 granted summary judgment for lenders, holding that a homeowners association foreclosure sale did not extinguish the Federal National Mortgage Association’s (Fannie Mae) interest in a property (Bank of America, N.A., et al. v.
 Huffaker Hills Unit No. 2 Residence Association, et al., No. 3:15-cv-00502, D. Nev., 2019 U.S. Dist.
 LEXIS 46025).

-WASHINGTON, D.C. — The U.S. Supreme Court on Jan.
-7 heard oral arguments submitted by a borrower and a law firm in which the parties disputed whether the Fair Debt Collection Practices Act (FDCPA), 15 U.S.C. § 1692, applies to nonjudicial foreclosure actions (Dennis Obduskey v.
+WASHINGTON, D.C. — A business engaged in nonjudicial foreclosure proceedings is not a debt collector under the Fair Debt Collection Practices Act (FDCPA), 15 U.S.C. § 1692, the U.S. Supreme Court unanimously held on March 20 (Dennis Obduskey v.
 McCarthy & Holthus LLP, No. 17-1307, U.S. Sup.).

 TAMPA, Fla. — After holding that a trial court erroneously granted borrowers summary judgment on their statute of limitations defense to a deficiency action brought against them by a debt collector, a Florida appeals court on March 15 reversed the ruling in their favor and remanded the case for further proceedings (Dyck-O’Neal, Inc. v.
 Teresa Norton, et al., No. 2D17-4968, Fla.
 App., 2019 Fla.
 App.
 LEXIS 3939).